CumulusNetworks/docs/content/guides/nsxt.md

 ### Layer 3 Virtualized Traffic

 This scenario examines two segments (logical switches) with two VMs assigned to each.
 A unique VNI is assigned to each segment.
-For communication between segments, or as VMware calls it "east-west traffic" traffic, the traffic must be routed using a Tier 1 Gateway (T1 Router).
-The T1 Router is a logical distributed router which exists in each ESXi hypervisors and connects to each of the logical segments.
-It is the segment's default gateway and routes traffic between different segments.
+For communication between segments, or as VMware calls it “east-west traffic” traffic, the traffic must be routed using a Tier 1 Gateway (T1 Router).
+The T1 Router is a logical distributed router that exists in each ESXi hypervisor and connects to each of the logical segments.
+It is the segment’s default gateway and routes traffic between different segments.

 {{%notice info%}}